 Each participating TMRS city has its own retirement benefit structure within the general framework of the TMRS Act.
 Provisions may vary from city to city, depending upon the options selected by each city.
 To determine which options a particular municipality has adopted, use the My City Plan or the City Plan Provisions page.
 For detailed information on TMRS’ investment policy and performance, see the Investments page.

-The Texas Municipal Retirement System (TMRS) administers a retirement program for 883 Texas cities.
+The Texas Municipal Retirement System (TMRS) administers a retirement program for 888 Texas cities.
+TMRS administered $31.9 billion in assets as of December 31, 2019.
 TMRS was established in 1947 and is administered in accordance with the Texas Municipal Retirement System Act (Texas Government Code, Title 8, Subtitle G).
 TMRS is a qualified retirement plan under Section 401(a) of the Internal Revenue Code.
 The System offers a choice of benefits so that each participating city can design a plan to suit its needs and budget.
 IRS Favorable Determination Letter for 2017 (pdf)